-We are not going to stay in the harbor for another night of bad sleep.
-But, before we leave we had to visit the Archaeological Museum which Alice has not seen.
+We were not going to stay in the harbor for another night of bad sleep.
+But, before we left we had to visit the Archaeological Museum which Alice had not seen.
 We walked there.
 It is housed in a restored mansion on the waterfront of the N side of the town.
 After this visit we returned the rented car and bought some provisions including 6 bottles of white wine.

 We spent the quiet afternoon swimming and taking naps.
 The only problem here were the large number of flies.

 For dinner Alice made a tray of delicious baked very young potatoes from our garden in Kalami.
 I also cooked two smoked pork chops that we had bough in Samos with mushrooms and red wine.
 This was an experiment which was semi successful.
 We went to bed early for a good night’s sleep before our passage back to Lesvos.